 Just as importantly, you pay a cognitive “penalty,” wasting time and energy each time you switch modes.
 Think of your cognitive energy—your thinking mind—as a resource.
-Each time you change your focus, you deplete the resource, which means you’re paying less attention to your projects and tasks in both the short- and long-term.
+Each time you shift your focus, you deplete the resource, which means you’re paying less attention to your projects and tasks in both the short- and long-term.

 2. Remove Distractions

 Your environment affects your attention span more than you think.
-So, if you’re struggling to hunker down and pay attention to what’s in front of you, try removing whatever’s distracting you.
+Therefore, if you’re struggling to hunker down and pay attention to what’s in front of you, try removing whatever’s distracting you.
 You’ll not only be able to focus more on the task at hand, but you’ll also be less likely to multitask when you don’t have the option to.

 3. Take Care of Your Body